The playground

 Founder of three successful startups

-• MadCap Software and MadCap Flare, the market leader in technical publishing software.
-Acquired by Battery Ventures 2021.
+• MadCap Software and MadCap Flare, the leader in technical publishing software.
+Acquired by Battery Ventures 2021 .

 • Xanthus and the NeXTstep product suite, sold to Lighthouse Inc, software ended up at Sun Microsystems